chetnashah/algonotes/Graph/ConnectedComponentsDirectedGraph.md

 * SCCs of a graph form a partition of the nodes of a graph.

+* The first vertex to be discovered in any component is also the last one to be finished in that component.
 ## DFS based linear time algorithms

 ### Kosaraju's algorithm

 Two passes of DFS used.
+1st DFS on regular graph.
+Take transpose of the graph (i.e. reverse all edges).
+Second DFS on transpose of the graph.

+Why reverse edges?
+The SCCs won't be affected since even after edge reversal, every node inside an SCC is still reachable.

+reversal will also reverse the DAG edges of the SCC condensation graph. in one of the cases (either normal graph or transpose graph), we will not be able to go from one SCC to other via DFS, thus helping us segregate between SCCs.

 ### Tarjan's algorithm